lzl124631x/LeetCode/leetcode/1734. Decode XORed Permutation/README.md

 Since `N` is at most `1e5`, so just need to compare `0`-th to `floor(log2(1e5)) = 16`-th bits.

+Is it possible that choosing `0` or `1` results in the same count?
+No, because choosing `0` or `1` will yield two exactly opposite sequence.
+Since `n` is odd, these two sequence won't have the same number of `1`s.

 ```cpp
 // OJ: https://leetcode.com/problems/decode-xored-permutation/
 // Author: github.com/lzl124631x